nuxeo/nuxeo-compatible-one/deliverables/nuxeo-requirements.md

  - Improve fragment system (or align on OSGi partial standard)

 ### VM provisioning

 In order to automate instance creation, we need a vendor neutral API to provision cloud instances that will be used to deploy Nuxeo instances.
-Ideally, we want it to be integrated with the OSGi distribution system so that we can deploy in one command : Software distribution and Runtime environment.
+Ideally, we want it to be integrated with the OSGi distribution system so that we can deploy in one command: Software distribution and Runtime environment.

 ### Distributed storage